bcit-ci/CodeIgniter/user_guide_src/source/libraries/security.rst

 	$config['csrf_regeneration'] = TRUE;

+You can set the CSRF cookie to either expire after a set number of seconds or as a session-only cookie (set as 0) and the CSRF cookie will expire when the browser is closed.

+	$config['csrf_expire'] = INT;

+.. note:: If you use the session-only option, please also make sure you set the 'cookie_httponly' config parameter to TRUE so that an attacker can't attack your users using an XSS vulnerability and retrieve their CSRF token using JavaScript.
+If you can't use 'HTTPonly' cookies because you're also using a JavaScript framework, it is probably better for the user's security that you set the CSRF cookie to expire set duration of an hour or two.

 Select URIs can be whitelisted from csrf protection (for example API endpoints expecting externally POSTed content).
 You can add these URIs by editing the 'csrf_exclude_uris' config parameter::